codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeServerOnDigitalOcean.md

 # Setup Ubuntu, Node JS server with MySQL

 Create a new Ubuntu server on Digital Ocean.
-Be sure that your Code Menter sent you an email invitation to Digital Ocean.
+Be sure that your Code Mentor sent you an email invitation to Digital Ocean.

 ## Login